charliepark/atomic.css/README.md

 We'll talk about them as we go, but you're probably getting bored at this point.
 I know I am.

-## Writing Atomic CSS
+## How to Write Atomic CSS

 There are a few steps in writing Atomic CSS.

+### 1. Referenced Declarations

 The most important concept is that you'll be setting up a number of *referenced declarations*.
-These are just regular CSS classes.
+These are just regular CSS classes, with regular CSS properties.
 You know these.
 Here are some examples:

     .fwb{font-weight:bold;}
     .ffc{font-family: "helvetica neue", helvetica, arial, sans-serif;}